-Placement Examination Requirements for Traditional Undergraduates: Placement examinations in writing, foreign language, and math are administered to determine a student's level of proficiency at the time of testing in order to establish the appropriate placement level.
+Placement Examination Requirements for Traditional Undergraduates: Placement examinations in writing, foreign language, and math are administered to determine a student's level of proficiency at the time of testing to establish the appropriate placement level.
 The test results are used for advising and placement into the appropriate courses prior to registration.
 No credit hours are granted for these exams.
 There is no charge for taking these exams.
 Placement tests are administered by the Academic Success Center in math, writing, and select foreign languages.
 Examinations are administered on scheduled dates throughout the academic year.
-A University of La Verne ID is required in order to take a placement exam.
+A University of La Verne ID is required to take a placement exam.

-Writing Examinations: All new freshmen students are expected to take a writing placement exam for appropriate placement into Written Communication A, if an SAT score is not available.
-All new fall freshmen are expected to enroll in Written Communication A (LVWA) with Studio (if needed) or Honors Writing as part of the First Semester La Verne Experience (FLEX).
+Writing Placement: All new freshmen students are expected to take a writing placement exam for appropriate placement into Written Communication A, if an SAT score is not available.
+All new fall freshmen are expected to enroll in Written Communication A (LVWA) with Studio (if needed) or Honors Writing (HONR111) as part of the First Semester La Verne Experience (FLEX).
 Spring admitted freshmen should enroll in Written Communication A (LVWA) with Studio (if needed) in consultation with their academic advisor.
 Freshmen who achieve passing scores in Advanced Placement (AP) English Language or English Literature, or higher level International Baccalaureate (IB) A1 exam will earn elective credit toward the degree.
-All new freshmen who transferred the appropriate college level writing course(s) from another institution that satisfy the Written Communication A and/or B General Education requirements (LVWA or LVWB) should contact the Office of Academic Advising for appropriate guidance concerning FLEX.
+All new freshmen who transferred the appropriate college level writing course(s) from another institution that satisfy the Written Communication A and/or B General Education requirements (LVWA or LVWB) should contact the Office of Academic Advising for appropriquidance concerning FLEX Learning ate Communities placement.
 Transfer students who achieved a passing score on the Advanced Placement (AP) English Language or English Literature exam, or the higher level International Baccalaureate (IB) Language A1 exam, or have transferred the appropriate college level writing course(s) from another institution that satisfy the Written Communication A and/or B General Education requirements should submit transcripts to the University Registrar for appropriate university credit.
 Students are expected to enroll in writing courses each semester until they satisfy both the Written Communication A and B requirements.
 Questions concerning writing placement should be directed to the Office of Academic Advising.

-Mathematics Examinations: All new freshmen and transfer students are expected to take a mathematics placement exam unless they have earned a passing score on the Advanced Placement (AP) Calculus AB or BC exam, or transferred the appropriate college level math course that meets the Quantitative Reasoning (LVQR) requirement.
-Majors requiring a math placement exam, even if they transferred a course that meets LVQR are: Accounting, Biology, Business Administration, Environmental Biology, Chemistry, International Business and Language, Math, and Physics.
-Students may be waived from taking a math placement exam only if they have earned transfer credit of a college level Calculus course or AP Calculus.
+Mathematics Placement: All new freshmen and transfer students are expected to take a mathematics placement exam unless they have earned a passing score on the Advanced Placement (AP) Calculus AB or BC exam, or transferred the appropriate college level math course that meets the Quantitative Reasoning (LVQR) requirement.
 Transfer students may be required to repeat, without additional credit, one or more semesters of instruction in mathematics if their skills are judged insufficient at the time of testing.
-Students are expected to enroll in math courses each semester until they satisfy the requirement.
-Individual departments may have different timelines for completing this requirement.
-Students should check with their advisors to develop a plan to complete the Quantitative Reasoning (LVQR) requirement.
-General questions concerning math placement should be directed to the Office of Academic Advisina.
+Students are expected to enroll in math courses each semester until they satisfy the LVQR requirement or satisfy the highest-level mathematics or statistics requirement(s) in their chosen major.
+Individual departments may have different timelines for completing the LVQR or major requirement.
+Students should check with their advisors to develop a plan to complete the Quantitative Reasoning (LVQR) and major requirements.
+Questions concerning math placement should be directed to the Office of Academic Advising.